-※ Nathan Kopp, S2c ID’d ※ Goodbye to H. Bassingthwaite ※ Tranquilino Gonzales, Jr., S2c ID’d ※ George Huss celebrates birthday! ※ The loss of Jim Cunningham ※ Bernard Dineen ID’d ※ Peter Moran honored ※ Ed Darcy’s tragic accident on the Miss ※ Ships at Ulithi ID’d ※
+※ Nathan Kopp, S2c ID’d/ and passing ※ Goodbye to H. Bassingthwaite ※ Tranquilino Gonzales, Jr., S2c ID’d ※ George Huss celebrates birthday! ※ The loss of Jim Cunningham ※ Bernard Dineen ID’d ※ Peter Moran honored ※ Ed Darcy’s tragic accident on the Miss ※ Ships at Ulithi ID’d ※

 Nathan Jack Kopp, S2c, latest sailor to be ID’d in crew photo